29yabuki/HGRforPPTX/README.md

 This implementation makes use of the hand gesture recognition of [Kazuhito00](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe) using mediapipe.

 # Usage

+There are three states:
-To stay still put your right hand in the middle in a neutral stance.
+- To stay still put your right hand in the middle in a neutral stance.
-To go one slide forward, swipe your right hand to your left.
+- To go one slide forward, swipe your right hand to your left.
-To go one slide back, swipe your right hand to your right.
+- To go one slide back, swipe your right hand to your right.

-When going forward or back a slide, there will be a cooldown of 3 seconds.
+After doing a forward or back, there will be 3 seconds cooldown.